 * Speak up if you need help.
 If you’re concerned that your milk isn’t dropping or growing in supply, don’t hesitate to ask for assistance or guidance.
 If you’re still in the hospital, bring it up to your doctor, nurse or lactation consultant.
 If you’re at home when concerns arise, call the doctor or hire a lactation consultant to work with you and your baby.

 The best thing you can do for your baby is relax and enjoy the breastfeeding experience one stage at a time.
-The more rest you receive and the less stress you experience, the greater your chance of producing a lot of milk that nourishes your baby for months or even years to come.
+The more rest you receive and the less stress you experience, the greater your chance of producing a lot of breastmilk that nourishes your baby for months or even years to come.

 - Foods that Help You Make More Milk